Skip to Content

 • Federal Protections: Title VII prohibits discrimination based on sex, which includes sexual harassment.
 This means that no employee should face unwelcome sexual advances or a hostile work environment.

 • State-Specific Laws: In addition to federal laws, Washington D.C., Virginia, and Maryland have their own statutes that provide additional protections against sexual harassment, often with broader definitions and stronger enforcement mechanisms.
+A sexual harassment lawyer in Washington, DC can help navigate these intricacies.

 • Reporting Procedures: Knowing the proper channels to report harassment is essential.
 We can guide you through the process, ensuring your complaint is filed correctly and promptly.